 Alternative Dispute Resolution

-Our expert faculty teach the fundamentals and then go in-depth into alternative dispute resolution techniques that our students put to use in practical experiences while still in school.
+USF's expert faculty teach the fundamentals and then give you a deep-dive into alternative dispute resolution techniques that you’ll put to use in practical classroom workshops.

 - Alternative Dispute Resolution